ovn-org/ovn-kubernetes/docs/ci.md

   `[sig-network] Services ...` tests.)
 - shard-other
   - All remaining E2E tests that didn't match above.
+- shard-test
+  - Single E2E test that matches the name of the test specified with a regex.
+See bottom of this document for an example.
 - control-plane
   - All locally defined tests.